Varrox/Varrox/README.md

 My Goals for 2026
 ```
-1. Learn OpenGL and create a small game engine / framework in it
+1. Learn OpenGL and create a small game engine / framework in it (WIP)
-2. Learn C and rust
+2. Learn C and rust (WIP)
 3. Hopium
 4. Work on Kraken
-5. Release simplesound
+5. Release simplesound (WIP)
 ```

 Experience in these things since: